son-n-pham/Docker/README.md

 ![image](https://user-images.githubusercontent.com/79841341/129212053-2535548c-5504-4e3c-adc0-b8307cecccbe.png)

-We can expose ports dynamically by fixing the port inside only.
+We can expose ports dynamically by defining the port of the host only.

 ```docker
 docker run --rm -ti -p 45678 -p 45679 --name echo-server ubuntu_nc